tcspears/gitwords/README.md

 #### Step 2:

 Next, you will need to make these files executable.
-Open up the terminal (in Mac OS X and Linux), navigate to the directory where these files are located, and type in the following
+Open up the command line terminal, navigate to the directory where these files are located, and type in the following
 ```
 $ chmod +x get_words
 $ chmod +x word_stats